 Our HAB forecasts alert coastal managers to blooms before they cause serious damage.
-Short-term (once or twice weekly) forecasts identify which blooms are harmful, where they are, how big they are, and where they're headed.
+Short-term (once or twice weekly) forecasts identify which blooms are potentially harmful, where they are, how big they are, and where they're likely headed.
 Longer-term, seasonal forecasts predict the severity of HABs for the bloom season in a particular region.

 Early warning provides health officials, environmental managers and water treatment facility operators information to focus their testing to guide beach and shellfish bed closures or water treatment in a more appropriate timeframe.
 They also allow the seafood and tourism industries to minimize impacts.